darsh-0511/awesome-compose/README.md

 > A curated list of Docker Compose samples.

-These samples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.
+These samples provide a starting point on how to integrate different services using a Compose file and to manage their deployment with Docker Compose.

 > **Note**
 > The following samples are intended for use in local development environments such as project setups, tinkering with software stacks, etc. These samples must not be deployed in production environments.